D.Va: Gameplay

-In Overwatch lore, D.Va is Hana Song, a 19-year-old former professional gamer going by her gamertag "D.Va".
-D.Va was known for becoming the No. 1 ranked StarCraft II player in the world at age 19 and maintaining an undefeated record prior to her retirement from gaming in order to defend her homeland.
-During the in-universe Omnic Crisis event, an omnic monster rose from the East China Sea, destroying coastal cities including those in South Korea and its neighbors.
-The South Korean government developed the Mobile Exo-Force of the Korean Army (MEKA), a mobile armored drone unit to combat the omnic monster, although each battle resulted in a stalemate.
-The omnic continued to adapt to the MEKA's drone networks, turning them against the Koreans.
-The South Korean government struggled with finding pilots for new mechs, eventually turned to the country's professional gamers, thought to have necessary reflexes and instincts to effectively operate the mech suits' advanced weaponry.
-Based in Busan, D.Va was one of the pro gamers drafted by South Korea's government.
-Known for being fearless in combat against the omnics, she would develop a global following as she began live streaming her combat encounters.
-Within MEKA, D.Va is supported by Dae-hyun, a mechanic and D.Va's childhood friend, and takes orders from Myung, the MEKA's commanding officer.

-D.Va's origin story is the focus of the animated short Shooting Star, released in August 2018.
-Its release coincided with a new control map based on Busan.
-The short shows the origin of D.Va's Self-Destruct ability, being forced to use it to fend off a wave of attacking Omnics to protect Busan.

-Heroes of the Storm
+Other Blizzard projects

-In May 2017, as part of the version 2.0 update, D.Va was added to the roster of playable heroes for the Blizzard's crossover multiplayer online battle arena (MOBA) game Heroes of the Storm.
+In May 2017, as part of the version 2.0 update, D.Va was added to the roster of playable heroes in Blizzard's crossover multiplayer online battle arena (MOBA) game Heroes of the Storm.
 Additionally, those who played Heroes of the Storm during the game's version 2.0 launch event, dubbed "Nexus Challenge 2.0", received cosmetics for D.Va's character in Overwatch.
 D.Va made her first appearance for Heroes of the Storm in the "Hanamura Showdown", a non-canon cinematic trailer for the Heroes 2.0 update, in April 2017.
-She was the fifth Overwatch character added to that game.
+She was the fifth Overwatch character added to Heroes.

-Other appearances

 As Overwatch lore heralds her as a world champion StarCraft II player, D.Va was added as a gameplay announcer for StarCraft II: Legacy of the Void, originally as part of a gift bundle, including announcer and player portrait features for attendees of BlizzCon 2016.